rancher/fleet/docs/agent-initiated.md

 !!! hint "Use proper namespace and release name"
-    For the agent chart the namespace must be `fleet-system` and the release name `fleet-agent`
+    For the agent chart the namespace must be `cattle-fleet-system` and the release name `fleet-agent`

 !!! hint "Ensure you are installing to the right cluster"
     Helm will use the default context in `${HOME}/.kube/config` to deploy the agent.
 Use `--kubeconfig` and `--kube-context`